 The 10-Year Treasury and Historical Cap Rate Spreads

-Over the past year, Treasury rates have inched lower while most single-tenant net-lease CAP rates have continued to rise.
-This report breaks down the key market forces behind that divergence.
+Over the past year, Treasury rates have inched lower while the market for single-tenant assets has become increasingly bifurcated.
+Investment grade or strong tenant locations have seen their CAP rates lowered, while risky credit and lesser performing retailers/locations have jumped higher in terms of yield.
+This report breaks down the key trends behind the continued divergence.

 We also compared pricing in income tax–free states versus all others.
-Both on-market and sold assets traded at lower CAP rates in tax-free states, driven by stronger investor demand and better after-tax returns.
-The largest differences were seen with Chipotle and Wawa, where listings and recent sales in tax-free states were 44–67 basis points tighter than comparable assets elsewhere.
+The majority of both on-market and sold assets traded at lower CAP rates in tax-free states, driven by stronger investor demand and better after-tax returns.
+The largest differences were seen with Chipotle and Wawa, whose listings and recent sales in tax-free states were 47–52 basis points tighter than comparable assets in non-tax-free states.

 Please review the attached report and contact the Forged Real Estate team to discuss these findings in more detail.